What Happens If I Don't Pay Property Taxes in Vermont?

 What Happens to My Mortgage in a Tax Sale?

-Because a property tax lien has priority, if your home is sold through a tax sale process, the sale wipes out any mortgages.
-So, the loan servicer will usually advance money to pay delinquent property taxes to prevent this sale from happening.
-The servicer will then demand reimbursement from you, the borrower.
+Because a property tax lien has priority, mortgages (and deeds of trust) get wiped out if you lose your home through a tax sale process.
+So, If your loan isn't escrowed and you fail to pay the property taxes like you're supposed to, the loan servicer will usually advance money to pay delinquent property taxes to prevent a tax sale from happening.

 Getting Help

-Talk to a foreclosure lawyer, tax lawyer, or real estate lawyer if you're facing a tax sale in Vermont and have questions about the process or need help redeeming your property,
+Talk to a foreclosure lawyer, tax lawyer, or real estate lawyer if you're facing a tax sale in Vermont and have questions about the process or need help redeeming your property.

 FACING FORECLOSURE ?